WebMonitor.fyi logoWebMonitor.fyi

 Black Friday deal tracking

-Set up monitors before Thanksgiving week, get alerts the moment a deal hits your threshold.
+Set up monitors before Thanksgiving week and get an email when a deal hits your threshold — checks as often as every 30 minutes.
 Covers Amazon, Walmart, Target, Best Buy, Costco — any retailer with a public product page.

 Black Friday and the week leading into it produce more flash deals than any other shopping window of the year.
 Manual deal-watching means refreshing tabs and missing half the drops.
-WebMonitor.fyi runs the polling for you on five-minute intervals during the Black Friday window so the alert arrives within five minutes of the deal posting.
+WebMonitor.fyi runs the polling for you — as often as every 30 minutes on Pro during the Black Friday window — and the AI reads the page like you would, emailing a plain-language summary when your threshold hits.

 How to set it up